wombleton/gitlaw-nz/acts/A/Aquaculture Reform (Repeals and Transitional Provisions) Act 2004.md

-*   Note: Costs associated with any review of the conditions of this resource consent will be recovered from the consent holder in accordance with the provisions of [section 36][141] of the Resource Management Act 1991\.
+*   Note: Costs associated with any review of the conditions of this resource consent will be recovered from the consent holder in accordance with the provisions of [section 36][142] of the Resource Management Act 1991\.

 ##### Administration

-##### 26

-*   The consent holder shall pay to the Waikato Regional Council any administrative charge fixed in accordance with section 36 of the Resource Management Act 1991, or any charge prescribed in accordance with regulation made under [section 360][200] of the Resource Management Act 1991\.
+*   26 The consent holder shall pay to the Waikato Regional Council any administrative charge fixed in accordance with section 36 of the Resource Management Act 1991, or any charge prescribed in accordance with regulation made under section 360 of the Resource Management Act 1991\.

 #### Advice notes